 Needs between children vary enormously and can change over time.
-The majority of children and young people with SEND will have their needs met within the school - effectively at 'school level'.
+The majority of children and young people with SEND will have their needs met within the school - effectively using Ordinarily Available Practice (OAP.
 If a special educational need is identified, the child may require one of two levels of support.

-SEN Support:

-Where additional provision is required, the child will be added to our SEN Support
+SEN Support.
+Where additional provision is required, the child will be added to our SEND Register.

-Register.
-This is updated by the Inclusion Managers on a termly basis.
-An SEN Support Plan is written for the child which is updated and reviewed regularly.
+This is updated by the Inclusion Managers on a regular basis.
+A SEND Support Plan may be written for the child which is updated and reviewed regularly.